 Medium

 Show Your Support - Donate

-Donations to the ND Department of Veterans Affairs (NDDVA) are tax deductible under IRS code 170(c)(1)
+Donations to the North Dakota Department of Veterans Affairs (NDDVA) are tax-deductible under IRS Code 170(c)(1), as contributions to a government entity for public purposes.

+Medium